db4rnR/aureuserp/.ai/guidelines/test-helpers-utilities.md

 ## Introduction

-AureusERP provides a set of helpers and utilities to make testing easier and more consistent.
+The project provides a set of helpers and utilities to make testing easier and more consistent.
 These include:

 - **Base TestCase Class**: Provides common functionality for all tests
 - **Testing Traits**: Provide specific functionality for different types of tests